 A fresh perspective on assessment is essential for community colleges to produce strong learning outcomes and drive program completions.
 Watermark and the National Institute for Learning Outcomes Assessment (NILOA) coordinated a panel discussion that offered a look at how top leaders at several community colleges continually evolve their assessment processes.
 Consider these strategies for your institution.

 Community colleges have more flexibility in how their general education classes are designed and also offer different educational paths, like certifications, workforce training, and associate degrees.
 This variety makes assessment more complicated.
-“We have about 39 transfer programs that run the gamut — industrial programs, medical programs, culinary arts programs.
-Finding ways to assess those programs, which have a lot of high-contact hours, can be challenging,” says Jill Millard, Associate Vice President of Planning & Institutional Effectiveness at South Piedmont Community College.
+“We have about 39 transfer programs that run the gamut — industrial, medical, and culinary arts.
+Finding ways to assess those programs, which have a lot of high-contact hours, can be challenging,” says Jill Millard, Associate Vice President of Planning and Institutional Effectiveness at South Piedmont Community College.

 Many educators at community colleges are adjunct faculty teaching as a second job, so they have less time for administrative tasks like creating in-depth assessment plans.
 To simplify the concept of assessment, it’s helpful to tie it back to their other job.